vkh12/KayanFinance/README.md

 I worked for Kayan Finance during the Spring semeter of 2022 as their Frontend Developer Intern.

 I designed their iOS user interface of their mobile application with Figma and developed their web application from stratch with HTML, CSS, and JavaScript.
+Unfortunately, this startup did not acquire enough captial and closed down.
+I was only able to provide the code for the website and could not publish what I have designed and developed.
+As for the app, the wireframes were still in the works.

 You can view my progress [here][1].